frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 Now the timing is the main driver of the code, and do any work in between the frames: serve serial port and telemetry.

 8. DSMP LED will go back to GREEN after bind.

+9. Support for up to 20 channels (using the X-Plus multiplexing)

+10. GUID generated with a combination of STM32 GUID + some radomness to avoid having the same GUID in some cloned STM32s.

+11. Suppot for ModelID to modify the active GUID when binding and transmiting frames.